 Wash with the same detergent as the exterior of your vehicle.
-Use glass cleaner or tar remover if necessary.
+If necessary, use a tar remover such as Ford Extra Strength Tar and Road Oil Remover (B7A-19520-AA).

 To avoid scratching the lamps, do not use a dry paper towel, chemical solvents or abrasive cleaners.